-In accordance with the Equality Act 2010, The school is committed to ensuring full access to all facilities and opportunities at The Dell Primary School for all learners and visitors with special requirements.
+In accordance with the Equality Act 2010, The Dell Primary is committed to ensuring full access to all facilities and opportunities for all learners and visitors with special requirements.
 The school has a ramp for wheelchair users.
 The school has two lifts to enable access and several automated doors.
 The Disability Discrimination Act makes it compulsory for schools to prepare a Disability Equality Plan and an associated action plan that includes the steps the school intends to take to promote disability and accessibility equality.

-Opportunities and Links with the Community
+10. Opportunities and Links with the Community